hhvm/user-documentation/guides/hack/00-overview/02-typing.md

-Hack's most well-known feature is strict typing, with fast ahead-of-time static verification.
+Hack's most basic feature is type annotations.
+Typing of objects have been around since PHP5, and PHP7 offers scalar typing as well.
+Hack provides across the board type annotations, in conjunction with fast, ahead-of-time static verification with its typechecker.

-## What is typing?
+## What are type annotations?

-This is the process of assigning explicit types to member variables, parameters, return values, and other components of code.
+Type annotations allow the explicit types to member variables, parameters, return values, and other components of code.

 For example, consider the following code, written in regular PHP, without any types: